Skip to main content Link Menu Expand (external link) Copy Copied

 If you are interested in taking the course and can’t directly enroll, please submit this form.

-This course provides a graduate-level introduction to Natural Language Processing (NLP).
-We will begin with foundational concepts such as word representations, and moving through neural approaches like recurrent networks and attention mechanisms.
-From there, we explore modern Transformer-based architectures and conclude with recent advances in the field, such as retrieval-augmented models, mixture-of-experts, AI agents, and more.
+This course provides a graduate-level introduction to Natural Language Processing (NLP), covering techniques from foundational methods to modern approaches.
+We begin with core concepts such as word representations and neural network–based NLP models, including recurrent networks and attention mechanisms.
+We then study modern Transformer-based models, focusing on pre-training, fine-tuning, prompting, scaling laws, and post-training.
+The course concludes with recent advances in NLP, including retrieval-augmented models, reasoning models, and multimodal systems involving vision and speech.

 Prerequisites: CS 288 assumes prior experience in machine learning and proficiency in PyTorch.
 Students should be familiar with neural networks, PyTorch, and NumPy; no introductory tutorials will be provided.